History of the United States and Canada from prehistory to the present. Old Interface.

 a compendium of statistics from over 1000 sources last updated in 1975, has been expanded to include over 37,000 data series and dozens of new topics, among them slavery, American Indians, and poverty.

-An Index to letters, Diaries, Oral Histories and Personal Narratives, in-depth index of close to 4,000 collections of personal narratives in English from around the world.
+An index of almost 4,000 collections of personal narratives in English from around the world including letters, diaries, and oral histories.

 Nineteenth Century Collections Online: includes tens of thousands of primary sources during the nineteenth century.
 The archive includes a range of rare works that offer new avenues for research.
 The archive includes a variety of content types; monographs, newspapers, pamphlets, manuscripts, ephemera, maps, statistics, and more